 Remember, you should not use your regular plastic, water bottles, yogurt containers, or other microwave plastic bowls to store the leftover paint.

-Also, make sure you keep them safe at a place that is not wet, and away from direct light.
+Also, make sure you keep them safe in a place that is not wet and away from direct light.

 Douglas Becker (aka Painter Doug) has over twenty years of experience as a painter in Adkins, Texas.
 At present, he resides in Florida with his family.